 This design proved to be hard to construct and thus, the coat of arms was eliminated, while the star was switched to five-pointed one.
 Moreover, the star was also straight rather than tilted.

 According to Alonso de Ercilla’s epic “La Araucana”, recognized as one of the greatest Spanish historical poems of all times, the colors of the primary Chilean flag were borrowed from the Mapuche Indians’ flag during the Arauco War.

 As a reference, this is a war between the Mapuches and the Spanish that endured for hundreds of years.

-What does the Chilean flag symbolize?
+What does the Chilean flag consist of?

-The current flag of Chile consists of two identical horizontal bands of white and red, with a blue square the same height as the white band in the canton, that has a tiny white five-pointed star right in the center.
+The contemporary flag of Chile consists of two identical horizontal bands of white and red, with a blue square the same height as the white band in the canton, that has a tiny white five-pointed star right in the center.

 The Chileans are pretty strict when it comes to paying tribute to the people who brought the long-awaited independence.
 Thus, insulting the flag is considered as one of the most serious crimes in the country.

 For instance, there is a governmental law that demands the nation to wave La Bandera de Chile in their homes and work on every national holiday.